 It’s about one thing and one thing only—making the lives of smokers miserable.
 Which is outrageously idiotic, because if we’d all quit, where would you get all the tax dollars that we pay as tobacco excise?
 Wouldn’t that eventually result in raising other taxes, and potentially the taxes of viceless people?

 There is a very simple solution to accommodating both smokers and non-smokers in airports.
 Interestingly, the first place I encountered this was in Auckland, New Zealand—one of the first countries in the world that introduced an overall ban on smoking in public places, and yet a country that doesn’t think smokers are some sort of lower life forms that don’t have any rights or needs.
-What the folks at Auckland airport did was—they built a smoking area outside.
+What the folks at Auckland airport did was—they built a smoking area outside, where they can even buy bulk glass pipes and smoke them after.

 So, you’re inside the terminal building.
 You’re past security, just a few steps away from your gate.
 And yet, you can step outside for a cigarette.
 Amazing, isn’t it?